 Therefore, the National Quality Strategy has made promoting the most effective prevention, treatment, and intervention practices for the leading causes of mortality, starting with cardiovascular disease a national priority, proposing three goals for improvement:

 - Promote cardiovascular health through community interventions that result in improvement of social, economic, and environmental factors.

 - Promote cardiovascular health through interventions that result in adoption of the most important healthy lifestyle behaviors across the lifespan.

 - Promote cardiovascular health through receipt of effective clinical preventive services across the lifespan in clinical and community settings.

 Related NQF Work

-This project is an evaluation of the NQF-endorsed® pulmonary and critical care measures and a consideration of new measures, in order to ensure the currency of NQF’s portfolio of voluntary consensus standards.
+This project evaluated NQF-endorsed® pulmonary and critical care measures and a considered new measures, in order to ensure the currency of NQF’s portfolio of voluntary consensus standards.

 July 2012 Press Release | January 2013 Press Release | Endorsement Summary

 In January 2012, NQF endorsed 29 cardiovascular care quality measures, addressing a wide range of cardiovascular issues including: hypertension, coronary artery disease, acute myocardial infarction, percutaneous coronary intervention, atrial fibrillation, and heart failure, as well as other treatments, diagnostic studies, interventions, or procedures associated with these conditions.